konstantintutsch/website/_posts/2023-10-05-selfhost-a-fediverse-gotosocial-instance.md

 ---
 layout: post
-title: "Self-hosting a minimal fediverse instance: GoToSocial 🦥"
+title: "Self-hosting on a Raspberry Pi: GoToSocial 🦥"
-description: How to self-host GoToSocial, a light-weight fediverse server written in Go utilizing the Mastodon API.
-GoToSocial is compatible with most Mastodon clients, can easily be self-hosted on a Raspberry Pi and allows for federation via the ActivityPub protocol.
+description: How to self-host GoToSocial, a light-weight fediverse server.
+GoToSocial is compatible with most Mastodon clients.
 ---
 {% include heading.html level=3 text="Prerequisites" %}